ITV to buy majority stake in Gurney Productions of U.S.

-(Reuters) - Britain’s ITV Plc (ITV.L) said it will buy a 61.5 percent stake in U.S.-based Gurney Productions, which makes reality programs, for $40 million to boost its production business in the United States.
+Dec 24 (Reuters) - Britain’s ITV Plc said it will buy a 61.5 percent stake in U.S.-based Gurney Productions, which makes reality programmes, for $40 million to boost its production business in the United States.

 “Our studios business is already showing strong organic growth and the acquisition of Gurney is an important step forward as we continue to expand our international production capability,” ITV Chief Executive Adam Crozier said in a statement.